JerryI/wljs-docs/docs/frontend/Advanced/Dynamics/Prototyping.md

 }, ImagePadding->0, ImageSize->{960,700}/2, PlotRange->{{0,1}, {0,1}}]
 ```

-then select the highlighted regions and run in the command palette `navigation ...` on the selected
+Then, select the highlighted regions and run `navigation ...` from the command palette.

 ![](./../../../NaviGizmo-ezgif.com-crop.gif)

-It is better to add offsets to the positions, like we did with `Disk`
+It is better to add offsets to the positions, like we did with `Disk`:

 ```mathematica @
 ({0.2,0.2} + (*BB[*)({0.1,0.1})(*,*)(*"1:eJxTTMoPSmNkYGAoZgESHvk5KRAeB5AILqnMSXXKr0hjgskHleakFnMBGU6JydnpRfmleSlpzDDlQe5Ozvk5+UVFDGDwwR6dwcAAAAHdFiw="*)(*]BB*))//Offload
 ```

-then your navigation gizmo will not overlap with an actual graphics primitives you are positioning.
+This prevents the navigation gizmo from overlapping with the actual graphic primitives being positioned.

-### Parameterized curves
+### Parameterized Curves
-Let us have a look at some curves
+Let’s examine some curves.

-*a prototype for circles*
+*A prototype for circles:*

 ```mathematica
 curveGenerator[pt1_, pt2_] := Line[With[{
   radius = pt1,